wleavell/Intro-to-Data-Science-with-Python/README.md

 ## Objectives

 * Install Python 3 and set up on your computer via the Anaconda distribution
-* Install Git installed locally and have a Github account created
+* Install Git locally and create a Github account
 * Develop Python programs in a text editor, IDE and Jupyter Notebook
 * Use the command line to execute a program and run Python interactively
 * Use Jupyter Notebook to explore the most popular data science libraries